Italy Digital Nomad Visa: Apply in 2025 for Remote Work in Italy

 What Is the Italy Digital Nomad Visa?

-Italy’s digital nomad visa is a residence permit created specifically for highly skilled non-EU remote workers.
-It allows individuals who are self-employed, freelancers, or employed by foreign companies to live and work in Italy for up to 12 months, with the option to renew annually.
+It allows self-employed entrepreneurs and freelancers as well as those employed by foreign companies to live and work in Italy for up to 12 months, with the option to renew annually.

 Who Can Apply?